Minnesota congresswoman assaulted in her DC apartment building

 She joined her fellow lawmakers later on Thursday to cast votes in the House.

-The chair of the Minnesota Democratic–Farmer–Labor Party, Ken Martin, said in a statement that “I was shocked and horrified to hear that Representative Angie Craig was assaulted this morning.
+The chair of the Minnesota DFL Party, Ken Martin, said in a statement that “I was shocked and horrified to hear that Representative Angie Craig was assaulted this morning.
 It is a relief to hear that the injuries sustained by Representative Craig are not dire, and I wish her a speedy recovery”.

 “I am grateful the D.C. police responded quickly to the situation and I hope the assailant will be swiftly brought to justice,” he added.